SOC 2

 The 40/60 Split: Audit Fee vs. Total Cost of Ownership

 The CPA firm’s fee covers fieldwork, testing, and report issuance.
 Every other cost required to produce a clean report falls outside that invoice.
-The gap between the quoted fee and the actual spend surprises first-time audit organizations because the ancillary costs are not discussed during the sales process.
-The following breakdown compares the marketing quote against actual 2026 costs across every category.
+The gap between the quoted fee and the actual spend surprises first-time examination organizations because the ancillary costs are not discussed during the sales process.

 Year-two costs drop significantly.
 The GRC platform and audit fee remain ($27,000-$65,000 combined), but technical hardening is a one-time cost, and engineering time drops to 80-120 hours once evidence collection is automated and processes are established.